 applicants and in fulfilling its responsibilities under

 this Section.
-Costs incurred by the Department of State Police as
+Costs incurred by the Illinois State Police as

 a result of such cooperation shall be paid by the Board in conformance

-with the requirements of Section 2605-400 of the Department of State Police Law.
+with the requirements of Section 2605-400 of the Illinois State Police Law.